 - There may be parents who will try to convince his/her child to recant or change his/her story

 You can be assured that your child will be treated with respect.

 Crisis Intervention Counseling

-A counselor is available at the Center for victims and their non-offending family members.
-The counselor works to assist in the healing process, accessing needs, feelings, and other related issues.
+A therapist is available at the Center for victims and their non-offending family members.
+The therapist works to assist in the healing process, accessing needs, feelings, and other related issues.
 After a disclosure of abuse is made by a child his/her life can change dramatically.
-The Center contracts with specially trained therapists in the community to respond to the needs of the children and their non-offending family members.
-The counselor will assist the multi-disciplinary team in making sound decisions for the child’s health and safety while maintaining confidentiality.
+The Center employs a full time therapist, who is specially trained to respond to the needs of the children and their non-offending family members.
+The therapist will assist the multi-disciplinary team in making sound decisions for the child’s health and safety while maintaining confidentiality.